tipishev/python_debugging_workshop/README.md

 * `display` to check coin count, try multiple
 * interact: a safespace to experiment
 * we can use `!` only n-times
-* morbid traceback pickling, black bag?
+* morbid traceback pickling, black bag with another adventurer's traceback
 * narrate to sys/err?
 * flat structure: 3 dungeon branches, each with key, one final room
 * use ipdb.rc for provisioning